Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

-The results show the top 12 topics identified by the model, along with the number of times each topic appears in the collection of documents.
-It is worth noting that according to BERTopic documentation [9], the "-1" topic is typically a noise term that should be ignored, as it is often used to represent documents that do not fit into any of the other identified topics.
-The remaining topics represent the main themes or topics present in the collection of documents.
+The results show the topics identified by the model, along with the topic count as well as a description of the topic.
+The "-1" topic is typically a noise term that should be ignored, as it is often used to represent documents that do not fit into any of the other identified topics.
+The remaining topics represent the main themes or topics present in the collection of documents which we will look into.

+We can add the representative reviews which are 3 reviews for each topic that best represent the topic.

 ```python